Dynamic Structure Estimation from Bandit Feedback using Nonvanishing Exponential Sums: Simulated experiments

-\paragraph{Eigenvalue estimation: Permutation and shrink.} We use $d=5$, and $M\in\R^{5\times 5}$ is made such that 1) the first four dimensions are for permutation (i.e., each of row and column of $4\times 4$ sub-matrix has only one nonzero element that is one.), and 2) the last dimension is simply shrinking; we gave $0.7$ for $(5,5)$-element of $M$.
-Initial vector $\theta_0$ and each action $\tilde{x}_{m},~m\in[d],$ are uniformly sampled from the unit sphere in $\R^5$.
+\textbf{Eigenvalue estimation: Permutation and shrink.} We use $d=5$, and $M\in\R^{5\times 5}$ is made such that 1) the first four dimensions are for permutation (i.e., each of row and column of $4\times 4$ sub-matrix has only one nonzero element that is one.), and 2) the last dimension is simply shrinking; we gave $0.7$ for $(5,5)$-element of $M$.
+Initial vector $\theta_0$ and each arm $\tilde{x}_{m},~m\in[d],$ are uniformly sampled from the unit sphere in $\R^5$.
 The value $L$ is computed by $4!=24$.
-We used the smallest integer $N$ that satisfies \eqref{N}, multiplied by $C_{\rm sim}$ for different $C_{\rm sim}>0$.
-The results are shown in Table \ref{tab:reseigen}; it is observed that the more samples we use the more accurate the estimates become to $(\theta_0, 1, 5)$-distinct eigenvalue of $M^5$.
-Noise $\eta_t$ is drawn i.i.d. from the uniform distribution within $[-R,R]$ for $R=0.3$.
+We used the smallest integer $N$ that satisfies \eqref{N}, multiplied by $C_{\rm sim}>0$.
+The results are shown in Table \ref{tab:reseigen}; it is observed that the more samples we use the more accurate the estimates become to $(\theta_0, 5)$-distinct eigenvalues of $M$.
+Noise $\eta_t$ is drawn i.i.d. from the uniform distribution within $[-R,R]$ for $R=0.3$, and the Table \ref{tab:reseigen} is of the random seed 1234.
+We also tested 50 different random seeds (i.e., 1, 51, 101, 151, ... , 2451) for $C_{\rm sim}=30$, and computed the mean absolute error between the true $(\theta_0, 5)$-distinct eigenvalues and their nearest estimated values; it was $0.0019$, which is sufficiently small.